Arrowhead Water: History

-In 1909, The Arrowhead Springs Company was formed and the company's water products were marketed in Southern California.
+In 1909, the Arrowhead Springs Company was formed and the company's water products were marketed in Southern California.
 The water was transported from Arrowhead Springs, north of San Bernardino, California, to Los Angeles in glass-lined railroad tank cars.
 In 1917, the bottling operations moved to a new plant in Los Angeles.
 In 1929, the Arrowhead Springs Company merged with the company that marketed Puritas water, and began co-marketing the Puritas products with Arrowhead water.
 Puritas water products were first introduced in Los Angeles in 1894.

 The Arrowhead and Puritas brands were bottled in the same plants and co-marketed until the 1970s.
 Arrowhead Springs marketed the brands in separate containers that sometimes carried the Arrowhead or Puritas names alone, but containers were often labeled "Arrowhead and Puritas."
 The Arrowhead Beverage Company was the bottler for many different brands of water and soft drinks including seltzer, fruit-flavored soda, and ginger ale.

 In 1932, another important development for the company happened in the Los Angeles area, as it was named the official water refreshment of that year's Olympic Games, held at the City of the Stars.
 Arrowhead water returned to the Olympic Games again in 1984, when the games were again held in Los Angeles.
 In 1993, Arrowhead water bought the naming rights for the Arrowhead Pond in Anaheim.

 The Nestlé era

 In 1987, Arrowhead waters was bought by Nestlé.
 Soon after, the presence of Arrowhead water bottles in supermarkets across the Western United States grew considerably.

 In 1996, a 24 USoz bottle was introduced by the company.
 By the early 2000s, the company had introduced waters with different flavors to the market.
 It's Better Up Here! is a trademarked tagline for the Arrowhead Water brand.
 In 2006, the label released Aquapod under the same brand umbrella.

-Southern Californian newspaper the Desert Sun investigated Nestlé's bottling activities in 2015 and published findings that the water company had been operating in the San Bernardino National Forest without a permit since its last one expired in 1988.
+Southern Californian newspaper The Desert Sun investigated Nestlé's bottling activities in 2015 and published findings that the water company had been operating in the San Bernardino National Forest without a permit since its last one expired in 1988.
 Local activists and retired forest personnel began to organize opposition to the Swiss company's continued withdrawal of water from a forest that is struggling from drought and bark beetles.

 In December, 2017, the California Water Resources Control Board notified Nestlé that an investigation had concluded that the company does not have proper rights to about three-quarters of the water it withdraws for bottling, including water from the San Bernardino National Forest.

-In April, 2021, California regulators moved to stop Nestlé from siphoning water from the forest.